Podcast: Play in new window | Download

 An overwhelming question faced by financial advisors is how to find wealthy clients, because most of you developed your business through referrals.
-Here are 5 ways to actively grow your business by meeting new prospects.
+Here are 5 ways for financial advisors to attract rich clients.

 But before we get into it, for those of you who are new to my blog/podcast, my name is Sara.
 I am a CFA® charterholder and I used to be a financial advisor.
 I have a weekly newsletter in which I talk about financial advisor lead generation topics which is best described as “fun and irreverent.”